mfractor/mfractor.github.io/docs/faq.md

  * Via Slack: Drop in to chat anytime in the [#mfractor Xamarin Slack sub-channel](https://xamarinchat.slack.com/archives/mfractor).
  * Via Email: Shot an email to [hello@mfractor.com](hello@mfractor.com)

-##What version of Xamarin Studio is MFractor compatible with?
+##What version of Visual Studio Mac is MFractor compatible with?
-The latest version of MFractor always targets the current stable channel version of Xamarin Studio.
+The latest version of MFractor always targets the current stable channel version of Visual Studio Mac.
 Visual Studio for Mac support is under active development and is expected 1st of July 2017.

 ##Does MFractor support Visual Studio Windows?
 MFractor **does not** support Visual Studio Windows.
 This is on our roadmap for the future but we have no concrete timeline.
 A news announcement will be published when we commence work on MFractor for Visual Studio Windows.